Looking for tips to keep in mind while organizing a hackathon?

 Make sure you’ve a venue that could accommodate the number of people you’re looking to host and has good ventilation, wi-fi connectivity, washrooms and pantry, we hosted the 100 people botathon at TLabs

-Do create outreach and media partners, using a larger network always help, see if you can get to partner with organisations is the ecosystem , colleges and media houses, a couple of pre-articles could certainly boost the applications.
+Do create outreach and media partners, using a larger network always help.
+See if you can get to partner with organisations is the ecosystem.
+Colleges and media houses, a couple of pre-articles could certainly boost the applications.

 We all know the most essential thing after air is now wi-fi, the lifeline of your hackathon is going to be wifi, ensure you’ve a full time technician present and a solid line with at least 1 back up connection, 2 are even better.
 Do handout a print out of the password and procedure to connect (helps)

-A continuous supply of good food is a must as hackathons are draining, some energy drinks, tea & coffee, snacks (specially midnight) along with the standard 3 meals are must, always order 20% less food on last day as some teams leave before as they’re super tired.
+A continuous supply of good food is a must as hackathons are draining, some energy drinks, tea & coffee, snacks (specially midnight) along with the standard 3 meals are must.
+Always order 20% less food on last day as some teams leave before as they’re super tired.

-Another crucial element is Prize Money, the higher the prize money certainly the more participants it attracts, but you need not go nuts about it, a decent prize money along with additional benefits such as recognition, job/ internship offers, in-kind gifts also attracts good participants, hackers have a craze to win, winning is more important than the prize money!
+Another crucial element is Prize Money, the higher the prize money certainly the more participants it attracts, but you need not go nuts about it.
+A decent prize money along with additional benefits such as recognition, job/ internship offers, in-kind gifts also attracts good participants.
+Hackers have a craze to win, winning is more important than the prize money!

 Large corporates can keep prizes upto 1o Lacs, while a startup could manage the same within a Lac and a college can do the same within 50k’s.

-Having good quality mentors is a must, an absolute essential, they not only guide on tech, design, quick hacks but more importantly about the whole product and the viability/business side of the product.
+Having good quality mentors is a must, an absolute essential, they not only guide on tech, design, quick hacks.
+But, more importantly about the whole product and the viability/business side of the product.

-Very clearly laid judging criteria needs to be shared with participants & judges both, for participants to know what they need to focus on and for judges to understand the products showcased have been crafted in 24/36 hours not 6/12 months, just to set clear expectations.
+Very clearly laid judging criteria needs to be shared with participants & judges both, for participants to know what they need to focus on.
+And for judges to understand the products showcased have been crafted in 24/36 hours not 6/12 months, just to set clear expectations.

-Make sure you’ve 3–4 dedicated volunteers help you with your hackathon, from assisting in sorting wifi issues, registrations, food, print outs, specially during the night.
+Make sure you’ve 3–4 dedicated volunteers help you with your hackathon.
+From assisting in sorting wifi issues, registrations, food, print outs, specially during the night.

-Make sure teams are allotted numbers that are clearly readable from a distance, this comes really handy for mentors to visit specific teams, in solving tech issues and communicating things with specific teams.
+Make sure teams are allotted numbers that are clearly readable from a distance.
+This comes really handy for mentors to visit specific teams, in solving tech issues and communicating things with specific teams.

-This blog was first published om Medium.
+This blog was first published on Medium.